squeevee/HeightChartJS/Readme.md

 Download this project as a .zip file, and unpack it on your computer.
 Open "index.html" in a web browser to open the chart.
 Click the gray rectangle in the top-left corner to show options for showing and hiding characters.

-To set up your own characters, you will neet to use a text editor (for example the free Notepad++) to open "index.html" and edit the source code for that file.
+To set up your own characters, you will need to use a text editor (for example the free Notepad++) to open "index.html" and edit the source code for that file.
 You should see a few blocks that look like:

 ```html